Add your H1B Visa Case Status to H1B Visa Tracker

 Some common reasons — Non immigrants and legal immigrants have been arrested and deported

-1) Stalking , sex , exchanging adult graphic pictures & soliciting sexual favor from an minor over internet chat ( usually cop poses as minor ) .
+• Stalking , sex , exchanging adult graphic pictures & soliciting sexual favour from an minor over internet chat ( usually cop poses as minor ) .
 NBC –catch a predator is a show where few Indians showed up thinking they were meeting minor girl at her house.
 They were arrested, sent to prison and subsequently deported

-5) Lying under Oath.
+• Lying under Oath.
 Putting immigrant status as US citizen ( this applies to green card holders too ) when filling out any official form or I-9 IRS form or any federal Tax forms.
-Claiming US citizenship when you are a Non-immigrant (or claiming immigrant benefits) or GC holder, is a serious offense.
+Claiming US citizenship when you are a Non-immigrant (or claiming immigrant benefits) or GC holder, is a serious offence.
 A big No No!!!!

-6) Domestic abuse / violence and assaults.
-Lewd behavior or sex with minors under 18 (there is zero tolerance for this type of crime.
+• Domestic abuse / violence and assaults.
+Lewd behaviour or sex with minors under 18 (there is zero tolerance for this type of crime.
 Best thing is to avoid being friends with anybody under 18, if they are not related to you )

 I have noticed over past 14 yeas that lots of students, H1Bs, Green card holders develop a carefree, complacent attitude after living in US for some time.
 American laws are very strict and there can be serious legal consequences for not following those laws.
 “Ignorance of law is not an Excuse.”
 In post 9-11 world , level of tolerance has decreased and they are even less forgiving more than ever.

-In short, ..
-Keep Your RECORD CLEAN. stay AWAY FROM JAIL or Prison, Follow the LAW.
-America is a Nation of LAW .
+In short, keep Your RECORD CLEAN. stay AWAY FROM JAIL or Prison, Follow the LAW.
+America is a Nation of LAW.
+What have been your experiences ?
+Share it.

 About Author : Rakesh has lived in US for 14 years and have seen so many things that internationals overlook and end up into complicated situations dealing with law.